jeremydeuel/PEAR-TREE/README.md

 GEMINATE is run by calling the main.py file.
 See below how to run the different modes of this program.

+The readme for the supplementary tools can be found [here](tools.md).

 ## Requirements

 * python > 3.10, I recommend python3.13